Charlotta Sörenstam: Professional career

 Sörenstam turned professional at the end of the 1994 season and played on the Ladies European Tour in 1995 and 1996.
 At the end of 1996, she finished second at the LPGA Tour Final Qualifying Tournament to earn exempt status for 1997.
 She moved to the United States to play on the LPGA Tour, while continuing to play occasionally in Europe.

 She has one LPGA Tour win, the 2000 Standard Register PING, and two runner-up finishes, the 1998 Friendly's Classic and 1999 The Philips Invitational.
 Annika and Charlotta Sörenstam became the first two sisters to both win $1 million on the LPGA Tour.

 Her best finish in Europe is second, which she achieved at the 2005 Samsung Ladies Masters and consecutively at the McDonald's WPGA Championship of Europe at Gleneagles in 1996 and 1997.

 Sörenstam received the 2004 Mary Bea Porter Award from the Metropolitan Golf Writers Association for saving Donna Caponi from choking during the 2003 LPGA Championship.

 Sörenstam represented Europe in the Solheim Cup in 1998 and served as non-playing European captain for the European girls' team in the Junior Solheim Cup in 2005.

-Teaching
+At the 2026 U.S. Senior Women's Open, Sörenstam shot a final round 69, the best score of the day, to finish tied 7th.

+Instructor

-From 2007 to 2016, Sörenstam was Director of Golf Operations and Head Teaching Professional at The Annika Academy, a luxury golf school located south of Orlando, Florida, run by Sörenstam's sister, Annika.
+From 2007 to 2016, Sörenstam was director of golf operations and head teaching professional at The Annika Academy, a luxury golf school located south of Orlando, Florida, run by Sörenstam's sister, Annika.
 The Annika Academy closed on 31 May 2016.

 Sörenstam was also a recognized instructor for persons with lower back injuries.
-From 2018 to 2020 she was the Director of instruction at Charlotte Harbor National Golf Club in North Port, Florida.
-Since 2021 she worked for the IMG Academy in Bradenton, Florida as a Performance Golf Coach.
+From 2018 to 2020 she was the director of instruction at Charlotte Harbor National Golf Club in North Port, Florida.
+Since 2021 she worked for the IMG Academy in Bradenton, Florida, as a performance golf coach.